perriera/docs/websites/HTTPS_SUPPORT.md

 ping ip_address
 ping domain name
 ```
-The ip values should be the same
+> The ip values should be the same
+> In the case where the IP address is not the same see Alternate Case below
  - [ ] now add an SSL Certificate (compliments certbot):
 ```
 sudo certbot --apache